cornerstone-uos/cornerstone-pdk/README.md

 - `design_area`: size of design area (size in x and y)
 - `final_chip_size`: size of chip after dicing (size in x and y).
 Can be either be a single size entry or may be a list of them if multiple final chip sizes are possible.
 - `abbreviation`: a 1-3 character long, unique abbreviation for the floorplan size.
+- `edge_coupler_edges`: (optional) a list to indicate the edges at which edge couplers can be placed.
+Choose from `west`, `east`, `north` and `south`.

 You can (optionally) also include gds files with the floorplans here (one gds file per floorplan).
 In this case, please ensure that the gds file name corresponds to a floorplan name in the yaml as well, giving the corresponding design area and final chip sizes.

+Note: floorplans are used to indicate the design size and optionally the final chip size.
+You can add areas with markers that you use and other set elements that every design should contain.
+For anything beyond that, e.g. adding standardised coupler locations or electrical pads for testing or packaging, please add this as a packaging template to the components folder instead.
+The floorplans are not expected to contain any elements which require ports.

 ## Cross-Sections
 Please list all standard waveguide cross-sections in the "cross_sections.yaml" yaml file in the "cross-sections" folder and add an example GDS file for this cross-section into the folder, too.
 For the GDS examples please create a waveguide using this cross-section going from west to east with a length of 50 um.
 The GDS filename should correspond to the `name` listed in the cross-sections yaml.
 In the yaml you should  include the following information for every cross-section: